 If your airline enables you to download your boarding pass onto your electronic device then TFS has the facility to check your boarding pass this way.

 Before you pass through Security and Passport Control, make sure you have all your belongings.
 If you need any assistance there is an Information Point in the main departures hall.
 A pharmacy is also available for those last-minute items that you need for your trip home.

 As with all baggage going in the hold, you will need to take these items to your flight’s check-in desk.
 You will be given a label for your oversized luggage and directed to the appropriate drop-off point for oversized luggage in the airport.

 You will need to present your boarding pass for checking either in paper form or via your mobile device, which will then be scanned.

 Trays are available to place all your belongings in, handbags, metal items (don’t forget your belt), laptops, and electronic items need to go through separately and these will then go through an x-ray machine.
 You will be able to collect your personal items once you have passed through the security checkpoint.
 More information is available on our page “Security Screening“.

 You will then need to proceed through Passport Control.
 Make sure you have your passport or other travel documentation ready.
 European Nationals who hold an ID card are able to use their card to travel to certain European countries.
 However, all passengers should check beforehand the documentation required for their flight.

-In the departure lounge, you will find there are a variety of restaurants, cafes, and bars to unwind and relax in and although these outlets are not open 24 hours there are also vending machines available out of hours.
-If you prefer a slightly calmer and relaxing environment, you may want to consider booking access to the VIP Airport Lounge.
+In the departure lounge, you will find a variety of shops, restaurants, cafes, and bars to unwind and relax in.
+The opening times of the different shops and restaurants vary but they are closed at night.
+Should you be travelling very late or very early and be in need of sustenance, there are vending machines available to provide you with some snacks and drinks.
+If you prefer a slightly calmer and more relaxing environment, you may want to consider booking access to the VIP Airport Lounge.